lushleaf/varying-coefficient-net-with-functional-tr/README.md

 -- train and evaluating the methods

-To run a singe run of models/methods with one dataset:
+To run a singe run of models/methods with one dataset.
+You can also use it to generate estimated ADRF curve (Fig 1 in the paper):

     main.py

-You can also use it to generate estimated ADRF curve (Fig 1 in the paper).

 To run all models/methods in numbers of datasets, please use